andrewt3000/web_development/README.md

 # Web Development
-Resources for building web applications.
+This is the documentation for a web project I am working on called image trainer.

-I prefer to use [rest apis](https://en.wikipedia.org/wiki/Representational_state_transfer) and javascript front ends so that you can reuse the rest api for 3rd party integrations or mobile apps.
+I chose to use [rest apis](https://en.wikipedia.org/wiki/Representational_state_transfer) and javascript front ends so that you can reuse the rest api for 3rd party integrations or mobile apps.
 I prefer react over vue and angular due to simple nature of creating a component.

 ### React